Influenza A virus subtype H5N1: History

 Influenza A/H5N1 was first detected in 1959 after an outbreak of highly pathogenic avian influenza in Scotland, which infected two flocks of chickens.
 The next detection, and the earliest infection of humans by H5N1, was an epizootic (an epidemic in nonhumans) of H5N1 influenza in Hong Kong's poultry population in 1997.
 This outbreak was stopped by the killing of the entire domestic poultry population within the territory.
 Human infection was confirmed in 18 individuals who had been in close contact with poultry, 6 of whom died.

 Since then, avian A/H5N1 bird flu has become widespread in wild birds worldwide, with numerous outbreaks among both domestic and wild birds.
 An estimated half a billion farmed birds have been slaughtered in efforts to contain the virus.

 Pandemic potential

 Influenza viruses have a relatively high mutation rate that is characteristic of RNA viruses.
-The segmentation of the influenza A virus genome facilitates genetic recombination by segment reassortment in hosts who become infected with two different strains of influenza viruses at the same time.
-With reassortment between strains, an avian strain which does not affect humans may acquire characteristics from a different strain which enable it to infect and pass between humans – a zoonotic event.
+The segmentation of the influenza A virus genome facilitates genetic recombination by segment reassortment in hosts who become infected with two different strains of influenza viruses at the same time; this could yield a novel strain with greater virulence or the ability to infect a wider range of host species, potentially leading to a human pandemic.

 As of June 2024, there is concern about two subtypes of avian influenza which are circulating in wild bird populations worldwide, A/H5N1 and A/H7N9.
 Both of these have potential to devastate poultry stocks, and both have jumped to humans with relatively high case fatality rates.
 A/H5N1 in particular has infected a wide range of mammals and may be adapting to mammalian hosts.